 Counting net or total carbs in the keto diet is up to you.

-I believe every one of us must have the freedom to choose which option is the best according to our body needs, goals, conditions, and lifestyle.
+I believe every one of us must have the freedom to choose which option is the best according to our body’s needs, goals, conditions, and lifestyle.

-If you are starting eating keto, I suggest a soft-star.
+If you are starting to eat keto, I suggest a soft start.
 In the first 7-10 days, count the net carbs, to allow your body to adjust gradually to the new nutrition.
 This will prevent also the keto flu.

 My experience with Net and Total carbs: